 There are two major elements to damages awards.

 In cases where a patient has suffered a serious injury as a result of negligence, such as a child with brain damage, most of the award is intended to provide funds for care for the patient's projected life span.
-In such cases the annual cost of care often exceeds £100,000 in circumstances where the patient is expected to live for 50 years or more.
-This can result in substantial seven figure awards.

 In addition, the defendant has to pay the costs of litigation, including costs of legal advisers and medical experts' fees for both sides.